 Limited steps have been taken to make infection control training available.
 CDC has developed training and educational resources to help healthcare providers understand the principles of infection control and how to produce risk assessments.
 CDC has also developed training for Ebola and Zika.
 In response to COVID-19, CDC developed Project Firstline, a national training collaborative for infection control practices, and is working with state health departments to develop infection control training courses.
+COVID-19

 Additionally, the Department of Health and Human Services Assistant Secretary for Preparedness and Response funded the National Emerging Special Pathogen Training and Education Center that provides education and training for public health and healthcare providers to manage individuals with suspected and confirmed highly infectious diseases.
 The National Emerging Special Pathogen Training and Education Center is now one of four components of the National Special Pathogen System which builds on the Regional Ebola Treatment Network.
 The System was originally created to support the preparedness and response needs of hospitals, health systems, and healthcare providers to help prepare them to identify, isolate, assess, transport, and treat patients with COVID-19 or other special pathogens, or persons under investigation for such illnesses.
 As of December 2020, the National Emerging Special Pathogen Training and Education Center had conducted 119 virtual consultations, created 430 COVID-19 related resources, and established 1 phone line for emergency consultation with federal partners and healthcare facilities requiring assistance with patients suspected of or proven to be infected by special pathogens.
+To a special pathogen of the patients and pathogens are described by special pathogens.

-Implementor: HHS, DOL
+HHS, DOL